-Technical results and geological interpretation of exploration works must be separately reported in accordance with Regulation 36 of the MRSDMIR (refer to department’s publication “A Guide for Exploration and Mining Licence Holders for Reporting on Exploration Activities”.
+Technical results and geological interpretation of exploration works must be separately reported in accordance with Regulation 32 of the MRSDMIIR (refer to department's publication "A Guide for Exploration and Mining Licence Holders for Reporting on Exploration Activities".

 This should be the sum of the five categories in the table and will reflect the actual expenditure on the licensed area.
 It will assist the department in estimating total expenditure across the State.

 Note that the total should not include expenditure on any items specifically excluded from the respective categories.